 This is a technical exercise, no need to seek creative pictures for this part of the assignment, although you can if you wish.
-Note - submit these files as-is.
-Some will be underexposed, some overexposed.
-Do not tone them.

 Compose a scene of a person dressed in white clothing against a white background.
 A sheet or painted wall is fine.
 Fill the frame with the person and the background.